bestdev1212/hardhat-ethers-starter/README.md

 This repo can be useful to anyone looking to get a local Ethereum blockchain running and to get a Dapp up and communicating with the local node quickly.

-Additionally, this repo is a companion project to [ChainShot](https://www.chainshot.com)'s [How to Build a React Dapp with Hardhat and MetaMask](https://medium.com/p/9cec8f6410d3) Medium article.
-The article and this GitHub repo are recommended for anyone wanting to build up their web3 skills and are helpful resources for anyone interested in joining any of [ChainShot's bootcamps](https://www.chainshot.com/bootcamp).

 The smart contract and Hardhat node part of this project were created by installing the [Hardhat npm package](https://www.npmjs.com/package/hardhat) and bootstrapping a Hardhat project by running: `yarn hardhat init`.
 For more details you can read more in the [Hardhat README doc](https://github.com/nomiclabs/hardhat).
 The `frontend` part of this project was created using [Create React App](https://github.com/facebook/create-react-app).

 Pull this project down from GitHub, cd into the project directory and run the following commands to get setup and running.